|This is the true story of Mary Brown, the

 Rohnerville in 1869.

-Sarah Brown worked in the U.S. Mint in San
+Red Bluff and later worked in the U.S. Mint

-Francisco until she lost her job when a
+in San Francisco until she lost her job when

 Cleveland) and learned that John Brown's